alisentinel/telegramdesktop_fa_lang/README.md

 # telegramdesktop_fa_lang

+if like  help to Project.

+contributor to Project:
-For Join to Partner Send email to: Blackrouter@mail.ru or send messege via telegram: https://telegram.me/blackrouter
+Send email to: Blackrouter@mail.ru or send messege via telegram: https://telegram.me/blackrouter